Donna Scott Davenport: Career

-Davenport was admitted to the Tennessee Bar in 1995, nine years after receiving a law degree.
+Davenport was admitted to the Tennessee Bar in 1995, nine years after completing law school.
 She co-founded Rogers and Scott Attorneys at Law in 1995 with J. Mark Rogers, now a Sixteenth Circuit Courts of Tennessee judge overseeing Rutherford County.
 In 1998, she was appointed as a part-time juvenile court referee (now Magistrate) by a Rutherford County Judge.
 She left the law firm and became a full-time court referee in 1999.

-The following year, the county violated federal law 191 times by keeping kids incarcerated for longer then legally allowed.
+The following year, the county violated federal law 191 times by keeping kids incarcerated for longer than legally allowed.
 Interviewed, Davenport estimated that half of the noted violations were levied for children uttering curse words to her or another, for which she typically punished them with between two and 10 days in jail, despite admitting to the illegality of the sentence: "Was I in violation?...
 "Heck, yes.
 But am I going to allow a child to cuss anyone out?
 Heck, no." Less than three months later, in 2000, Davenport was elected to the newly created position of juvenile court judge.

-She was subsequently elected twice, unopposed, as the incumbent, in 2006 and 2014, to two full eight-year terms as Judge of the Juvenile Court of Rutherford County.
-Her current term expires in September 2022.
+She was subsequently elected twice, unopposed, as the incumbent, in 2006 and 2014, to two consecutive eight-year terms as Judge of the Juvenile Court of Rutherford County.
+Her final term expired in September 2022.

 In March 2013, following acceptance of her capstone project, "Rutherford County: A Multi-Systemic Strategy with Partners", Davenport was named a Fellow of the Center for Juvenile Justice Reform of Georgetown University Law Center in Washington, DC.

 Murfreesboro Magazine named her a recipient of a 2014 Women in Business award.